fxiangecon/fxiangecon.github.io/content/research/paper1/index.md

 ---
 title: "How Central Banks Should Use Their Balance Sheets to Control Flight-to-Safety"
-date: 2024-04-25
+date: 2025-04-24
-lastmod: 2024-12-05
+lastmod: 2025-04-25
 author: ["Fengfan Xiang"]
 # description: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
 Published in the Journal of Oleic Science, 2001."
-summary: "Wholesale banking panics have driven several flight-to-safety events in recent decades.
-I study how central bank balance sheet expansions determine the severity of these panics and their implications for economic welfare, highlighting the role of the shifts in asset demand.
-While central bank balance sheet expansions mitigate panics, they may reduce welfare.
-Expanding the reach of interest-bearing central bank liabilities to wholesale banks can mitigate panics while improving welfare."
+summary: "Wholesale banking panics have driven several flight-to-safety events in recent decades, raising concerns over financial stability.
+I study such events using a model with retail and wholesale banks, where the severity of wholesale banking panics is endogenously determined and captures the magnitude of flight-to-safety.
+I show that expanding the central bank’s balance sheet mitigates wholesale banking panics, but doing so may reduce welfare by lowering returns on assets, thereby limiting their usefulness in transactions.
+However, expanding the reach of interest-bearing central bank liabilities to wholesale banks, which can be achieved through the U.S. Federal Reserve’s overnight reverse repurchase agreement facility, can mitigate panics without reducing welfare."
 # cover:
 #     image: "key_features.png"
 #     alt: "Key Features of the Model"